jank-lang/jank-lang.org/resources/src/blog/2023-07-08-object-model.md

 }
 ```

-The vistor pattern here allows us to specify a generic lambda, which is
+The vistor pattern here allows us to specify a *generic lambda*, which is
-basically short hand for a function template which accepts any input.
+basically shorthand for a function template which accepts any input.
 The
 anonymous function will be called with the fully typed `static_object` and we
 can use compile-time branching based on the type of the parameter to do the
 things we want.
 This means the most optimal code is generated and there's static